ArixElo/B250M-Z270-macOS-EFI/README.md

 ## What's working:
 - Intel HD Graphics 630 VGA and HDMI outputs (full graphics acceleration and software DRM),
 - Dedicated GPU Acceleration
-- Realtek ALC 887, with layout-id 52/ALC 1220 with layout-id 1,
+- Realtek ALC 887, with layout-id 52/ALC 1220 with layout-id 20,
 - Network,
 - Night Shift,
-- Bluetooth with a Realtek Dongle (also works on Monterey!),
+- Bluetooth with a Realtek Dongle (only works before Ventura!),
 - iMessage and FaceTime after running iMessageFix (https://t.me/arixnara/29) **For Ventura and higher this fix is not required.**,
 - System updates.

 ## What's not working:
-- Sleep & Wake (can't be fixable on MSI and iGPU)
+- Sleep & Wake (can't be fixable on MSI and iGPU),
+- Bluetooth on Sonoma and higher,
+- Hardware DRM on iGPU.
 README is heavily inspired by: https://github.com/lshbluesky/OC-GA-B250M-DS3H-Hackintosh